22.2. Basic info on GPs#

 where

-So \(\widetilde m_e\) is our best prediction (solid line) and \(\widetilde K_{ee}\) is the variance (determines the band).
+So the updated mean function \(\widetilde m_e\) is our best prediction for \(\xvec_e\) and \(\widetilde K_{ee}\) is the variance (this determines the error band).

 This makes sense: